nabilatajrin/Private-Repository/README.md

 # Private-Repository
 In this repository I kept some random programs often I was using repeatedly.
+But I did request you not to open it.